-Since Windows does not allow shebang lines to choose between which Python version to use, the solution is to use a launcher for aiding in the location and execution of different Python versions, allowing the scripts to indicate a preference for a specific Python version.
+Since Windows does not allow shebang lines to choose between which Python version to use, the solution is to use a launcher12 for aiding in the location and execution of different Python versions, allowing the scripts to indicate a preference for a specific Python version.

-Thus, in Windows, the Python interpreter must be specified to run Python modules.
-If available, the user shall use the aforementioned launcher/chooser "py.exe" instead of a specific interpreter version i.e. "python.exe".

-This Python interpreter, as well as others interpreters from the compatible languages, can be chosen by accessing Systems $\rightarrow$ Preferences $\rightarrow$ Interpreters Definition, as thoroughly described in Section 4.5.4.
+Thus, in Windows, the Python interpreter "py.exe" should be preferred instead of a specific interpreter version i.e. "python.exe".
+This Python interpreter, as well as others interpreters from the compatible languages, can be chosen by accessing Systems \rightarrow Preferences \rightarrow Interpreters Definition, as thoroughly described in Section 4.5.4.